Lithium batteries in China: Background

-Prior to lithium-ion battery technologies, rechargeable batteries for cars were mostly of the lead-acid type.
-Although the production cost is cheaper, lead-acid batteries are inferior in their capacity, depth of recharge, efficiency, and lifespan.
-Charging lithium-ion batteries are four times faster than lead-acid batteries, making it more conceivable for frequently used applications such as mobile phones.
-Further, lithium-ion batteries are 55% lighter than its counterpart which is a significant metric in applications such as electric vehicles which consumes energy based on the total weight of the system.
-Lead-acid batteries have a lower lifespan with preferred 100% state-of-charge to keep their conditions.

-Lithium battery technologies are commonly used in smartphones, laptops, and many other portable devices.
+China is the leading producer of lithium-ion batteries.
+Chinese companies supply 80 percent of the world's battery cells and account for nearly 60 percent of the EV battery market.
+Even some US companies that produce batteries rely on lithium-ion cell components produced by Chinese manufacturers.

 History

 In the 1990s, China had its first breakthrough with its state enterprise China Electronics Corporation successfully developing its own Model 18650 lithium battery which was ready for mass production.
 Although in this early stage, there was not much capital invested in the market, most of the research was dedicated to small consumer electronic products such as translators, music players, or cameras.
 With all of the varying consumer products, there are different needs for its battery, thus there is not a centralized demand for heavy research in the field.
-From 2001 to 2008, early players like BYD, Shenzhen Bike Battery, and Tianjin Lishen Battery have grown their investments in battery research and brought substantial growth to the Chinese lithium battery industry.
-From 2008 to 2016, the rise of smart devices like cell phones, tablets, or laptops prompted further demand for batteries.
-Since then, many technology companies have sourced their batteries from China for their advancement in battery development and competitive pricing.
+From 2001 to 2008, early players like BYD, Shenzhen Bike Battery, and Tianjin Lishen Battery have grown their investments in battery research and brought growth to the Chinese lithium battery industry.

 However, there were moments of stagnation during this period with issues of scaling and meaning the demands from across the world.
 Also during this time, concepts such as electric vehicles have become more prominent but require more research.
 Since 2016, the Chinese government has set favorable policies for electric vehicle development.
-These policies include providing loans to manufacturers, different tax breaks enjoyed from the entire supply line, or invitations for foreign investments and consumption of their battery products.
+These policies include providing loans to manufacturers, different tax breaks received by the entire supply line, or invitations for foreign investments and consumption of their battery products.
 Currently, the lithium battery industry in China continues to grow under the accelerating trend for electric vehicles, applications in military equipment, 5G services, and more.